surgiie/vault-cli/README.md

 `vault item:get some_name --copy=some-key`

 **Note**: The default binary program used for this is `copy.exe` on windows/WSL2 and `xclip` on linux.
+Both of these are assumed to be installed.
 If you want to use a custom command to copy the vault item to clipboard set the `VAULT_CLI_COPY_COMMAND` environment variable with the `:value:` placeholder. e.g `someprogram :value:`.

 ## Exporting Vault Item Content to Env Files